 - The results will be much better than if you take the photo freehand and without taking this pivot point into account, so try it next time.

 Level the frame

-If your camera does not have a built-in electronic level , I advise you to get a bubble one.
-These levels are attached to the hot shoe and will help you level the camera so that it rotates on the correct axes.
+If your camera does not have a built-in electronic level, I advise you to get a bubble one.
+These levels are attached to the hot shoe and help you level the camera to rotate on the correct axes.

 You can also use it in landscape photography to ensure level horizons.

 Now that the camera is well positioned let’s see how you should shoot.